Roofing for Waterfront Homes: Salt Air, Wind, and Corrosion Protection

 Why aluminum over Galvalume?
 Galvalume (steel coated with aluminum-zinc alloy) is an excellent metal roofing material for inland locations, but it can suffer from edge creep corrosion and cut-edge rust in salt environments.
 Aluminum eliminates this risk entirely.
 The cost premium of aluminum over Galvalume is typically $2 to $4 per square foot, a worthwhile investment for any home within 3,000 feet of saltwater.

-- Lifespan: 40 - 50 years (manufacturer warranties vary)
+- Lifespan: 40 to 50 years

 - Maintenance: Near zero for the synthetic material itself

-Materials to Avoid on Waterfront Properties
+Materials to Avoid on Waterfront Homes

-Mixing metals on a waterfront roof creates galvanic corrosion cells where the less noble metal deteriorates at an accelerated rate.
-Common problems include copper flashing with aluminum roofing, steel fasteners with aluminum panels, or zinc gutters with copper roofing.
-Every metal component on a coastal roof must be carefully specified to avoid galvanic incompatibility.
+Dissimilar metal combinations.
+Mixing metals on a coastal roof creates galvanic corrosion cells where the less noble metal deteriorates fast.
+Common problems: copper flashing with aluminum roofing, steel fasteners with aluminum panels, zinc gutters with copper roofing.
+Every metal component has to be specified carefully to avoid galvanic incompatibility.

 - Electro-galvanized fasteners (too thin a zinc layer)